Health & Safety

 – Waterproof nappies should be worn by infants who need them.

 – Every pool is different.
 Most hotels/apartments overseas do not employ lifeguards so please familiarise yourself with the layout including special features, changes in depth, slopes before you swim.

 – Always ensure that non/weak swimmers wear safe buoyancy aides.
 THINK before you dive.
 Do not dive where there are’No Diving’signs or where there is insufficient depth of water.
 Minimum recommended depth for diving is 1.5 metres.

 – Avoid swimming after eating or consuming alcohol.

 – Take care around drainage channels and be aware of slippery and uneven surfaces.
 Please do not take glassware into the pool areas.

 Even’safe’beaches may become dangerous in certain conditions.
-Check depths, tides and currents before you or your children swim.
+Check depths, tides and currents before you swim.

 – Do not swim alone or at night.